uab-cgds-worthey/DITTO/README.md

 > Github in April 2023, and the Gitlab version has been archived.

-**Aim:** We aim to develop a pipeline for accurate and rapid prioritization of likely pathogenic variants using patient’s genotype (VCF) information.
+**Aim:** We aim to develop a pipeline for accurate and rapid interpretation of genetic variants for pathogenicity using patient’s genotype (VCF) information.

 ## Data

-Input for this project is a VCF file.
-This will be annotated using openCravat and given to Ditto for predictions.
+Input for this project is a samplesheet with VCF filepaths.
+They will be annotated using openCravat and given to Ditto for predictions.

 ## Usage